rm-asif-amin/rm-asif-amin.github.io/_pages/music.md

 - I wanted to write songs about science/science fiction themese in Bengali, my mother tongue.
 Bangla is a challenging language to write heavy metal songs in.
 Combining science/sci-fi themes turned it up a notch.
 - At this point, I had also  just started pursuing my interest in science through a computer science and engineering degree.
 It was difficult to balance out 2 technically challenging endeavours.

 I managed to persevere and formed a band by convincing some talented musicians about my vision.
-With my band [Dynamight](https://www.facebook.com/dynamightBD/), I've since played numerous live shows covering songs of my favorite heavy metal bands and released two original tracks.
+With my band [Dynamight](https://www.facebook.com/dynamightBD/), I've since played numerous live shows covering songs of my favorite artists and released two original tracks.

+***

 ### Starchild